Eye on Cornwall Webcams around Cornwall

 Falmouth Tourist Information

-Falmouth Guide
+Falmouth Guide and History

 The port stands at the entrance to Carrick Roads, a natural harbour formed at the junction of several estuaries.
 The castles of Pendennis and St. Mawes, which face each other across the Roads, were built by Henry VIII.
 The protection they gave against marauders was vital to the rise of Falmouth as a port.